-Shaping of responses: When a student gives a partial or incorrect response, the teacher can help the student by giving a full response by the method of partial on props.
+Shaping of responses: When a student gives a partial or incorrect response, the teacher can help the student by giving a full response by the methods of partial on props.

-Immediate reinforcement: While teaching, the student should know immediately the correctness or incorrectness of his response.
+Immediate Reinforcement: While teaching, the student should know immediately the correctness or incorrectness of his response.
 This improves learning.

-Content: The second language should be taught as it has developed in culture where the language in spoken natively.
+Content: The meaning of content of the second language should be taught as it has developed in culture where the language in spoken natively.